Amarcian/Spaarnestadphoto/README.md

 Description
 ===

-Hi.
-I'm a theme called spaarnestadphoto.
+A theme called spaarnestadphoto.
 Created for Spaarnestadphoto commissioned by Media College Amsterdam

 Instalation